Go Green With Natural Dyes From Plants

 The Black-eyed Susan, Rudbeckia hirta, is native to most of North America and makes a striking show during its summer blooming season.
-It has been cultivated for planting in gardens in most temperate zones.
-They are easy to grow and can be started from seed.
-Black-eyed Susan seeds are readily available in most garden centers or online.
+Cultivated for planting in gardens in most temperate zones, they are easy to grow and can be started from seed.

 In addition to a relaxing nighttime tea, Chamomile, Matricaria recutita, can also be used to create a green dye bath by boiling the leaves with water.

-Chamomile can be found all over Europe and temperate Asia as well as temperate North America and Australia.
-The flowers bloom in early to mid summer and have a strong aromatic smell.
-They have white petals and a yellow center.Continue to 5 of 23 below.
+Chamomile can be found all over Europe and temperate Asia, North America, and Australia.
+The white flowers with a yellow center bloom in early to mid-summer and have a strong aromatic smell.

-While coneflower petals are not green, they can produce a lovely green dye bath when boiled with water.
+While coneflower petals are not green, they can produce a lovely green dye bath when the entire flower head is boiled with water.

 Grasses, graminoids, are herbaceous plants with narrow leaves growing from the base.
-They include the true grasses, as well as the sedges and the rushes.
+They include true grasses, sedges, and rushes.
 Grasses are, perhaps, the most abundant plants on earth.

-Different grasses will produce varying shades of green when boiled with water.
-Most will produce a yellow green bath.Continue to 8 of 23 below.
+Most grasses will produce a yellow-green bath but different grasses will produce varying shades of green when boiled with water.

 Larkspur or Delphinium

-Lilac shrubs or trees, Syringa, is part of the olive family and native to southeastern Europe to eastern Asia.
-The woody plant produces delicate, highly scented flowers each spring that range from light purple (lilac) to white, pale yellow to pink.
+Lilac shrubs or trees, Syringa, are part of the olive family and native from southeastern Europe to eastern Asia.
+The woody plant produces delicate, highly scented flowers each spring that range from light purple (lilac) to white, pale yellow, and pink.

 Lily of the Valley

-Lily of the Valley, Convallaria majalis, is a plant native throughout the cool temperate areas of Asia, Europe and in the southern Appalachian Mountains in the United States.
-It is poisonous perennial that forms colonies through underground rhizomes.
-The flowers are on a stalk and bell-shaped and sweetly scented.
+Lily of the Valley, Convallaria majalis, is a plant native throughout the cool temperate areas of Asia, Europe, and the southern Appalachian Mountains in the United States.
+It is a poisonous perennial that forms colonies through underground rhizomes.
+The flowers are on a stalk, bell-shaped, and sweetly scented.
 The entire plant is poisonous if consumed.

 A light green dye can be created by boiling the leaves with water.
-The dye bath must be disposed of properly because the plant (and dye bath) is toxic.Continue to 11 of 23 below.
+The dye bath must be disposed of properly because both the plant and dye bath are toxic to humans and animals.